What is Roku and How Does it Work?

 All you have to do is:

-- Plug in the Roku device to the HDMI port in your TV.
+- Plugin the Roku device to the HDMI port on your TV.

-- Connect it to the internet using either a wired connection or Wi-Fi (based on the device you have).
+- Connect it to the internet using either a wired connection or Spectrum WiFi (based on the device you have).

 - Set up an account on Roku for free.